Chart Color Schemes

 St Kilda - West features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-St Kilda - West's dwelling structures, as per the latest Census, consisted of 4.8% houses and 95.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with Melbourne metro's 8.7% houses and 91.3% other dwellings.
-Home ownership in St Kilda - West was at 17.7%, with mortgaged dwellings at 22.9% and rented ones at 59.4%.
+St Kilda-West's dwelling structures, as per the latest Census, consisted of 4.8% houses and 95.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with Melbourne metro's figures of 8.7% houses and 91.3% other dwellings.
+Home ownership in St Kilda-West stood at 17.7%, with mortgaged dwellings at 22.9% and rented ones at 59.4%.
 The median monthly mortgage repayment was $2,000, lower than Melbourne metro's average of $2,170.
-Median weekly rent in St Kilda - West was $392, compared to Melbourne metro's $420.
-Nationally, St Kilda - West's mortgage repayments exceeded the Australian average of $1,863, while rents surpassed the national figure of $375.
+Median weekly rent in St Kilda-West was $392, compared to Melbourne metro's $420.
+Nationally, St Kilda-West's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing